 One of the trade-offs of using higher blend ethanol fuels is poorer cold startability.
 Of course, this is of paramount importance for a snowmobile; therefore modifications must be made to allow for cold starting ability.
 The reason for poorer cold startability is shown in Table 3.
-The heat required for vaporization of ethanol blended fuels is much higher than that of gasoline.
-In cold weather starting conditions this presents a problem as ethanol will not vaporize at temperatures below 11°C [6].
+The heat required for vaporization of isobutanol blended fuels is between that of gasoline and ethanol.
+Below 11°C, Cold startability becomes a significant issue as ethanol will not vaporize for combustion.
+This is less of a problem with isobutanol blended fuels [6].